 A major in philosophy gives students access to the fruits of 2,500 years of thought on matters of ultimate concern.
 It encourages and provides the means of thinking effectively about timeless questions through a study of important writings on these topics.
 A successful student of philosophy is equipped to engage in intellectual conversation on a range of topics of both classical and contemporary concern.
-The study of philosophy encourages breadth and depth of understanding and promotes the ability to think cogently and rigorously.
+The study of philosophy encourages breadth and depth of understanding and promotes the ability to think and write cogently and rigorously.

 Philosophy majors prepare themselves for a wide range of professional and business occupations that value highly developed skills of analysis, comprehensive thinking, and communication.
-Students majoring in Philosophy commonly pursue careers in law, medicine, business, technology, public service, teaching, and editing and publishing.
-In addition to its focus on the broader intellectual aspects of liberal studies, the Department of Philosophy stresses interdisciplinary studies in emerging fields such as feminism, computation and consciousness, environmentalism, philosophy of technology, and cross-cultural philosophies from a global perspective.
+Students majoring in Philosophy commonly pursue careers in law, medicine, business, technology, public service, teaching, editing and publishing, and academia.
+In addition to its focus on the liberal art curriculum, the Department of Philosophy offers courses in feminism and gender studies, computation and consciousness, philosophy of science, technology and the environment, and non-Western Philosophies.